Jared Golden: 2018

-On election night, Golden trailed Poliquin by 2,000 votes.
-As neither candidate won a majority, Maine's newly implemented ranked-choice voting system called for the votes of independents Tiffany Bond and William Hoar to be redistributed to Poliquin or Golden in accordance with their voters' second choice.
-The independents' supporters ranked Golden as their second choice by an overwhelming margin, allowing him to defeat Poliquin by 3,000 votes after the final tabulation.
-He is the first challenger to unseat an incumbent in the district since 1916.
+On election night, Golden initially trailed Poliquin by 2,000 votes.
+Because no candidate won a majority of first-place votes, Maine's newly implemented ranked-choice voting system called for the votes initially for independents Tiffany Bond and William Hoar to be redistributed to Poliquin or Golden in accordance with their voters' second choice.
+The independents' supporters ranked Golden as their second choice by an overwhelming margin, allowing him to defeat Poliquin by a margin of 3,000 votes after the final tabulation.
+He was the first challenger to unseat an incumbent in the district since 1916.

-Poliquin opposed the use of ranked-choice voting in the election and claimed to be the winner due to his first-round lead.
-He filed a lawsuit in federal court to have ranked-choice voting declared unconstitutional and to have himself declared the winner.
-Judge Lance E. Walker rejected all of Poliquin's arguments and upheld the certified results.
-Poliquin appealed to the U.S. Court of Appeals for the First Circuit and requested an order to prevent Golden from being certified as the winner, but the request was rejected.
-On December 24, Poliquin dropped his lawsuit, allowing Golden to take the seat.
+Poliquin then contested the legitimacy of the use of ranked-choice voting in the election, and claimed that he was the rightful winner because of his first-round plurality lead.
+He filed a lawsuit in federal court asking the court to declare ranked-choice voting to be unconstitutional, and asking the court to declare him to be the winner.
+Chief U.S. district judge of the U.S. District Court for the District of Maine Lance E. Walker rejected all of Poliquin's arguments, and upheld the certified results.
+Poliquin then appealed to the U.S. Court of Appeals for the First Circuit, and asked the court to issue an emergency injunction that would prevent Golden from being certified as the winner.
+His request was denied.
+On December 24, Poliquin dropped his lawsuit, clearing the path for Golden to be seated in the 116th United States Congress.